Alkyones/PythonBasic/PassSaver/README.md

-Basic desktop password saver with showing feature using Tkinter
+Basic desktop password saver with showing feature using Tkinter, it contains code and executable file
 --------------------------------------------------------------